19 July 2025

 17 June 2025

 🔘The 'PMD-Serial-UART', and 'PMD-Display' versions of our 'Particle Matter Detector' ( "PMD" ) were described in previous posts on 📅08.04.24, 16.06.24 & 01.01.25 *.
 A 🛜 'WiFi' version has now been added to the product range, which features an embedded 'Websockets Server' serving a webpage; ( enter websockets into the blog search bar to see examples of websockets servers & protocol ).
-Depending on the installed firmware the PMD can be configured as a Station on an existing 🛜WiFi network ( with or without a config web-portal ), or alternatively as a stand-alone Soft Access Point.
+Depending on the installed firmware the PMD can be configured as a Station on an existing 🛜WiFi network ( with or without a config web-portal ), or as a stand-alone Soft Access Point.

 PMD - WiFi version: Note (L) air-intake & (R) micro-usb socket

-The webpage, ( designed using HTML, CSS & JavaScript ), exposes all the measurements made by the PMD's internal PMS5003 particle detector, ( particle density ug/m3, & particle number per deci-litre ppdl ), and additionally the 'Air Quality Index - AQI', and 'Air Quality Level - AQL', which are separately calculated from the concentration of 2.5 micron particles.
+The webpage, ( designed using HTML, CSS, W3.CSS & JavaScript ), displays all the measurements made by the PMD's internal PMS5003 particle detector, ( particle density ug/m3, & particle number per deci-litre ppdl ), and additionally the 'Air Quality Index - AQI', and 'Air Quality Level - AQL', which are separately calculated from the concentration of 2.5 micron particles.
 All results are updated in real-time and displayed in tabular form on the webpage every second.
-There is also a bar meter showing the 🛜WiFi signal level, 🕓time/date stamp, and tapping the 'show/hide levels' button opens a pop-up showing the AQL categories - 'Good, Moderate, Poor, Unhealthy, Very Unhealthy, Hazardous & Extreme '.
+There is also a bar meter showing the 🛜WiFi signal level, 🕓time/date stamp, and bar-chart 📊showing the recent history of the PM2.5 measurements.
+Tapping the 'show/hide levels' button opens a pop-up showing the AQL categories - 'Good, Moderate, Poor, Unhealthy, Very Unhealthy, Hazardous & Extreme '.

-Webpage: particle-matter-detector-v1.html
+Webpage: particle-matter-detector-v3.html

 The webpage in the image above was being displayed by a browser on a laptop, having navigated to IP:192.168.1.54